srahmatian/texture_classification/README.md

 Other kinds of logs like error for monitoring the training will be recorded in a directory named logs, and if something goes wrong you can find it there.

-In order to be able of using this package, you need to follow these steps.
+In order to be able of using this package, you need to follow these steps, or pull its docker image (8 GBs) from docker-hub by running this command (docker pull sajadr/textile_classification:latest).
+Run the docker without any input argument (docker run -it <image_name>) to see the tutorial for using the docker.

 # Install prerequisites: #
 ## install python3: ##
-* It doesn't matter which version of python you chose as long as it is newer than 3.6 since we will install python 3.9.12 locally using pyenv via makefile
+* It doesn't matter which version of python you chose as long as it is python3 since we will install python 3.9.12 locally using pyenv via makefile

 ## install pyenv to set up the correct version of Python: ##
-* For windows operating system, install pyenv-win by reading this link: https://github.com/pyenv-win/pyenv-win
+For windows operating system, install pyenv-win by reading this link: https://github.com/pyenv-win/pyenv-win
 * Or Open PowerShell and run these commands:
 * pip install pyenv-win --target $HOME\\.pyenv
 * [System.Environment]::SetEnvironmentVariable('PYENV',$env:USERPROFILE + "\.pyenv\pyenv-win\","User")